 617-422-0910, Ext.
 218

-As Corporate Volunteer Project Manager, Erin manages Boston Care’s relationships with its non-profit partners to plan corporate days of service that fit their needs.
-No two projects are the same, and she works to make sure every project is both engaging for volunteers and impactful for the organization served.
+Erin comes to the Community Partnerships Manager position from the Boston Cares Corporate team, where she designed and ran corporate days of service.
+She is excited to continue to engage with nonprofits in the Boston area and help them utilize the power of volunteers.
 She holds a Bachelor’s of Arts from Middlebury College, and prior to Boston Cares she served as an AmeriCorps member at the Teton Literacy Center.
 Erin spends most of her free time playing ultimate frisbee and hanging out with her friends and their dogs.

 617-422-0910, Ext.
 212